Prostate Problems Erectile Disfunction

 The Problem: Enlarged prostate prevents complete voiding.

-- Result: More complete emptying, fewer repeat trips
+- Potential Result: More complete emptying, fewer repeat trips

 Nocturia (Nighttime Urination)